Integralist/integralist.co.uk/content/posts/new-laptop-configuration.md

 > Note: for an example of how to configure Flake8 and its plugins, see [this gist](https://gist.github.com/0ce27db1d7294f3af9896c0807ccfeed).

+I would also strongly recommend using `pipx` and installing programs from there, such as `isort` (which I then reference in my `.vimrc`).

 ## Vim

 You can either install more recent version of vim via Homebrew: